Signed Into Law

 Which agencies enforce HB4687?

-HB4687 is enforced by Texas Education Agency (TEA) and Texas Civil Courts (Judicial enforcement of immunity defenses).
+HB4687 is enforced by Texas Civil Courts (Judicial enforcement of immunity defenses) and Texas Education Agency (TEA).

 Q

-The compliance urgency for HB4687 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB4687 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q